 - Unclear pricing or vague disclosures.
 If a company cannot clearly explain its pricing in writing, or if the quote you received verbally does not match the written disclosure, that is a serious red flag.
 Every buyer is legally required to provide a written disclosure statement, if they resist, do not proceed.

 - No court experience in your state.
-Every state has its own version of the Structured Settlement Protection Act, and court requirements vary significantly.
+Every state has its own version of the Structured Settlement Protection Act (opens in a new tab), and court requirements vary significantly.
 If a company does not have experience filing in your state, your transaction could face delays, additional legal costs, or even denial by the judge.

 - No written disclosure statement.
 Federal and state laws require buyers to provide a written disclosure that details the discount rate, fees, payment amounts being sold, and the lump sum you will receive.
 If a company asks you to move forward without this document, they are violating the law.